Ephex2/gophercises/4.HtmlLinkParser/readme.md

 ## Optional Flags
 Here's an overview of the different flags available for main.go:
 - -path: This flag is used to provide the path towards an html file that must be parsed.

+## Note
+The fifth exercise makes use of the linkparser package developped in this exercise.